Mohanram9999/AI-Powered-Lead-Generation-System/README.md

 **Mohan Ram**

-Computer Science Engineering Student At Ideal institute of technology kakinada.
+AI-ML Student At Ideal institute of technology kakinada.

 ---